-Mitchell D. Dean has extensive civil litigation experience in the areas of public entity liability, civil rights and police liability, insurance defense, and inverse condemnation.
+Mitchell D. Dean has extensive civil litigation experience in the areas of public entity liability, employment litigation, civil rights and police liability, insurance defense, and inverse condemnation.
 He has successfully tried numerous cases in state and federal courts.

 Mr. Dean is a member of the American Board of Trial Advocates (ABOTA).
 ABOTA is a national invitation-only organization.
 Prospective members must have extensive jury trial experience, possess additional litigation experience, and exhibit the virtues of civility, integrity and professionalism.